-Our internationally accredited Scientific Services laboratory offers commercial and analytical testing, guidance and product solutions high standards of quality, cost control and production efficiency act as further sources of competitive advantage.
+Our internationally accredited Scientific Services laboratory offers commercial and analytical testing, guidance and product solutions

 Innovation and joint development activity support balanced, profitable growth

 Revenue increased 16.9% (at constant exchange) to £233.6m.
 Underlying volumes were ahead of the prior year, with significant value growth driven by the increase in special filters in all geographic regions.
 In FY 2012, Asia accounted for 56% of volumes (FY 2011: 54%).